As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

-Oh, and they’re the easiest holiday cookie you’re going to make this year.
+Oh, and they’re also the easiest holiday cookie you’re going to make this year.
 Let’s get into it!

 What are ricotta cookies?